Bennjamon/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A classic game of Tic-Tac-Toe made in vanilla JavaScript.
+A classic game of Tic-Tac-Toe made with web technologies.